apache/qpid-jms/Configuration.md

 * __jms.connectTimeout__ Timeout value that controls how long the client waits on Connection establishment before returning with an error.
 (By default the client wait 15 seconds for a connection to be established before failing).
 * __jms.clientIDPrefix__ Optional prefix value that is used for generated Client ID values when a new Connection is created for the JMS ConnectionFactory.
 The default prefix is 'ID:'.

+These values control how many message the remote can send to the client and held in a prefetch buffer for each consumer instance.

 * __jms.prefetchPolicy.queuePrefetch__ defaults to 1000
 * __jms.prefetchPolicy.topicPrefetch__ defaults to 1000
 * __jms.prefetchPolicy.queueBrowserPrefetch__ defaults to 1000